 - The architecture of the building must be brick or brick & block, not wood, steel or concrete.

-- If you live in an apartment, the neighbours should also be fitted with the insulation.
+- If you live in an apartment, the neighbors should also be fitted with insulation.

 Specialists in Free Cavity Wall Isolation